Yiphc/hello-world/README.md

 Just a start on learning how to code

-I'm just starting to learn how to code at a very late stage Please be patient with me
+I'm just starting to learn how to code at a very late stage Please be patient with me...lol
 Thank you.